msyamkumar/cs220-f21-projects/p13/README.md

 **Hint:** You can adapt the above code so that it uses your DataFrame (instead of df) and replace `x` with `overall_score` and `y` with `rank`.

-**Warning:** `test.py` can only detect if you have a plot here, not if it is correct.
-So compare your plot with the plot here, and ensure that it matches, so you don't lose points during code review.

 Your image should look like this:

 <img src="images/Q17.png" width="400">